 Cash includes cash on hand and in banks.
+Cash in banks is stated at face value and earns interest at respective bank deposit rates.

 Financial Instruments

 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.